logo

 https://www.cpcc.edu/

 Student Review: “Earning my Associate’s Degree in Radiologic Technology from Central Piedmont Community College was truly a pleasure.
-I got to see, study, and learn how to work with and use all of the latest technologies and features that are aligned with my new careers’ skill set.
+I got to see, study, and learn how to work with and use all the latest technologies and features that are aligned with my new careers’ skill set.
 The professors were all very affable and helpful, as were the other students.
 Luckily for me, Central Piedmont Community College (or just CPCC, as well all know and call it) has a specialized program in their Radiologic Technology degree path.
 This specialized sub-field is called non-invasive cardiology technology, also known as cardiac ultrasound sonography.
 The program is a rare opportunity for students to specialize in the well-paying field of cardiovascular imaging.” -Student at Central Piedmont Community College

 Duke University